First Time Apartment Renter?

 - Do they have the amenities and features you need? i.e. washer and dryer included, dog park, covered parking

-- Do you feel at home or does the prospective of living there excite you
+- Do you feel at home or does the prospect of living there excite you

-- Living closer to work will save fuel and time, but might not be in the hip cool areas of Dallas.
-Again, take your budget into consideration, no need to overspend and get yourself in a pickle early on in life.
+- Living closer to work will save fuel and time, but might not be in the hip cool areas of Dallas For Worth.
+Again, take your budget into consideration, no need to overspend and get yourself in financial trouble early in life.

 Setting up utilities